Are Private Schools Subject to Title IX?

 Parents have options when it comes to their children’s education in a school setting.
 There are public, private, and charter schools available to provide different kinds of educational experiences that parents may prefer over others.
 If a parent’s concern for his or her child includes how the school regards their civil rights, however, they might wonder if private schools are ever subject to Title IX – and if so, to what extent?

-What Title IX Prohibits
+What Does Title IX Prohibit?

 When a school is subject to Title IX of the Education Amendments of 1972, it means that it can’t engage in any form of sex discrimination.
 People commonly associate Title IX with fairness in athletics opportunities, but any program or educational activity applies as long as it receives federal financial aid.

 This means that schools funded by the federal government are entirely subject to Title IX, thus, they are prohibited from treating current or prospective students differently based upon their sex.

 Such treatment can be classified by the following aspects of education:

 - How children are recruited or admitted to a school or program